 Cilantro Is A Close Relative Of Parsley

 Both cilantro and parsley belong to the Apiaceae herb family (2).
 Many people still confuse fresh cilantro with dried ones.
 However, these two offer different flavors.
 As for fresh cilantro, it has a stronger flavor and a more distinctive aroma than parsley, despite their similar look.

-They are applied in very different styles of cuisines.
-Parsley is widely used in Europe, the Middle East and North America, while people in India, Mexico and Asia prefer cilantro.
+These two herbs are applied in very different styles of cuisines.
+Parsley is widely used in Europe, the Middle East, and North America, while people in India, Mexico, and Asia prefer using many kinds of cilantro.
 Each of the herbs has its own unique taste.

 Therefore, it is rarely acceptable to replace cilantro with parsley in recipes.
 If you plan to switch to cilantro, make sure the flavors of your dishes don’t turn out to be very weird when doing so.
 However, it’s very ok if you substitute cilantro for parsley when garnishing food.